readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 The target name can be relative to the page where the role exists, or relative to your documentation's root folder (in both cases, you should omit the extension).

-For example, to link to a page in the same directory as this one we can use:
+For example, to link to a page in the same directory as this one you can use:

 .. code-block:: rst